thedges/PSChatBotPack/README.md

 Seach for articles and display in a list.
 This component supports showing the "rich text" knowledge article version (i.e. Answer__c field) or the chat answer plain text version (i.e. Chat_Answer__c field).
 You can specific the priority in the configuration parameters if you want to try and show Chat Answer version of the "rich text" Answer version.

+Custom Medata Data

+To handle different knowledge article API names that can be configured in Salesforce, this component utilizes a Custom Metadata etnry to provide declarative configuration of the component.
+Follow these instructions to configure the correct settings:

+1. Go to __Setup > Custom Code > Custom Metadata Types__
+2. Find the item labeled "PSChatBotPackKA".
+Click on the "Manage Records" link next to the entry.
+3. There should be an entry with label "PSChatBotPackKA" already created.
+Click on that to drill in to the details.
+If this entry does not exist, create an entry that has label "PSChatBotPackKA" for both the Label and "PSChatBotPackKA Name" fields.
+4. You now provide API names for 4 fields:
+   * Object API Name - the API name of the Knowledge Article object
+   * Image Field API Name - the API name of the field that stores a URL string to an image for the knowledge article
+   * Answer Field API Name - the API name of the field that stores the full text answer for the knowledge article (this could be separate from the standard Summary field for knowledge articles)
+   * Chat Answer Field API Name - the API name of the field that stores an answer to be used specifically for chat interactions

 Parameters

 * knowledge-list-serialized: This is JSON serialized string from the invoking the 'Search Knowledge Articles (PSChatBotPack)' Apex action that is implemented in the PSChatBotPack_SearchKnowledgeArticles Apex class.
 Look at the sample Bot for the 'Search Knowledge' dialog.